The Confronting Christianity Podcast with Rebecca McLaughlin

 I listened to the first episode and can’t wIt for the two of you to get down to the nitty gritty, or even the fitting and dabbling.
 Here’s my question: Why did there stop being prophets?
 Surely God is still speaking (inspiring?) since the 1st Century.
 Why is there no “Book of Rebecca” or “Book of CS” or “Book of Tish or Max or …” All truly inspired writers in my view.
 So I guess my question is who exactly decided that the Bible should stop?

-• allisonweeks
+• Theartofhomepodcast

 Hard Questions, Humble Attitudes